asceenl/lasp/README.md

 in a sister repository in a later stage.

 If you have any question(s), please feel free to contact us: info@ascee.nl.

+## Installation

+### Compilation

+#### Archlinux

+Compiling the code on Archlinux requires the following packages to be available:

+- openblas-lapack (AUR)
+- Python 3.7
+- Numpy (Python-numpy)
+- Cython

+#### Ubuntu / Linux Mint

+*Only tested with Linux Mint 18.04*, we require the following packages for
+compilation:

+- build-essential
+- cython
+- python3-numpy
+- libopenblas
+- libclalsadrv-dev
+- libopenblas-base
+- libopenblas-dev

+### Dependencies

+#### Ubuntu / Linux Mint

+*Only tested with Linux Mint 18.04*.
+The following Dependencies are required for Ubuntu: